Frequently Asked Questions

 · Are there scholarship opportunities for IB?

 - IBO does not offer scholarships for IB students.
 Some colleges do offer scholarships specifically for IB students.
 Completion of the IB Diploma Program makes students attractive to those who offer scholarships.
+Many of our diploma students are offered entrance into Honors Programs at the university, which often come with academic scholarships.

 · What if I want to drop the IB program once I have started it?